 I would also mention Luke 23:46 here, where Christ’s releasing of His bodily spirit leads to His immediate death:

 When you understand that it is the spirit that brings life to the body, you can understand why the Bible teaches that even animals have spirits.
-Ecclesiastes 3:21 describes the difference between a person’s spirit and an animal’s spirit this way:
+Ecclesiastes 3:21 describes the difference between a person’s spirit and an animal’s spirit as follows:

-Along these same lines, in Numbers 16:22 God is called “the God of the spirits of all flesh,” and in Hebrews 12:23 He is called “the Father of spirits.”
-These verses simply mean that God is the one who gives life to each person, and He gives this life by way of giving each individual a spirit.
+Along these same lines, in Numbers 16:22 God is called “the God of the spirits of all flesh.”
+Likewise, in Hebrews 12:9 He is called “the Father of spirits.”
+These verses simply mean that God is the one who gives life to each person and each creature, and He gives this life by way of giving each individual and each creature a spirit.

-In the end, perhaps the best way to think of man’s spirit is to think of it as our “life force.”
+In the end, perhaps the best way to think of an individual’s spirit is to think of it as that person’s “life force.”
 I know, I know, that’s a little too new-agey, but it’s about the best I can do.
-The spirit is that part of us that separates us from the deceased.
+The spirit is that part of you that separates you from the deceased.
 If you are alive, you can thank your spirit.
-How you feel relates back to your spirit.
-How you carry yourself does as well.
-When you hear someone say, “I feel more alive than I ever have,” you know that person’s spirit is functioning in high order.
+Also, how you feel and how you carry yourself relates back to your spirit.
+Summing things up, when you hear someone say, “I feel more alive than I ever have,” you know that person’s spirit is functioning in high order.